JorgeNava/Cats-Facts-API/README.md

 ﻿# Cats-Facts-API

-A sample REST API that uses:
+A sample REST API that fetches data from an external API and registers it into a cloud database, it uses:

     Node.js